prmr/JetUML/docs/developers.md

 1. All committed code must respect all the JetUML style guidelines.
 These are available as a [style file](../style/Style.xml) for the [Checkstyle Eclipse Plug-in](https://marketplace.eclipse.org/content/checkstyle-plug).
 Before committing code for JetUML, make sure to install the plug-in, activate it, and check for any warning.
 2. All commits must be associated with an issues using an issue tag as the first token in the commit comment, using the format `[$NB]` where `NB` is the issue number.
 For example, [`[#519] Add constraint for connection to notes`](https://github.com/prmr/JetUML/commit/6af09b1289153cb5fd0aa5b0683da77bca2e5e58).
 3. Ensure that any new file includes the [copyright notice](#copyright-notice).
-3. Ensure that all unit test pass.
+3. Ensure that all unit tests pass.

 ## Packaging the Application